-Given all that, you might not be totally surprised to hear that Sayed said they can be beneficial for everyone (he added that he's been wearing Birkenstocks for years).
-"They're really good for if you have a flat foot or you have arch pain, because they have a supportive longitudinal arch.
+Given all that, you might not be totally surprised to hear that Sayed says they can be beneficial for everyone (he added that he's been wearing Birkenstocks for years).
+"They're really good for if you have a flat foot or you have arch pain because they have a supportive longitudinal arch.
 But I would recommend them to most people — unless you have some kind of severe ailment that obviously needs a more personalized approach."

-Because the classic, supportive footbed is at the heart of all its shoes, you can't really go wrong with any model that you choose.
+Because the classic, supportive footbed is at the heart of all its shoes, you can't really go wrong with any model you choose.
 But in case you're having a hard time making a decision, we rounded up some of the brand's bestsellers that are worth adding to your cart.

 Best Birkenstock styles to wear

 If you're looking for something more affordable from the brand, we suggest grabbing this version of the Arizona sandals, which are made from a vinyl material.
 Modeled on the original, the brand says that they feature the anatomically shaped footbed, but they're also waterproof and lightweight, thanks to the EVA.
 Editorial director Adrianna Brach says she wears these shoes everywhere.
 "I literally wear these all summer long — whether I'm running around with my daughter, or at the office or TODAY studio."

 The biggest style of the moment, Birkenstock's Boston clogs are on plenty of people's wishlists right now (including ours).
 In fact, they're so popular that select sizes are almost completely sold out at multiple retailers – so you're going to want to grab them now to add to your seasonal rotation ASAP.

 Not a fan of buckles?
 This Kyoto sandal design does without it and instead features a wide nubuck leather strap with a hook and loop closure.
 But don't worry, the shoe still sports the classic cork footbed for comfort and support.